A-Series-of-Dice-Based-Events/IronGods/Chapter2/README.md

 Note that [glaucite^](/Technology%20Guide/README.md#glaucite) isn't affected by the Black Pudding's Corrosive Touch and Corrosive Mass abilities.

 ### S. Underlevels.

+For XP advancement, it should be noted that players do not have to clear every room on this floor to proceed.

 #### S2.
 Guardpost (45 XP, Trivial Threat)